RafalLukawiecki/film_tests/README.md

-# Film and Paper Sensitometric Test Curve Calculator and Plotter
+# Film and Paper Sensitometric Test Curve Plotter
-## Calculate and plot film and paper characteristic curves and compute N, N+1 etc Zone System development times
+## Automates computation of Zone System N, N+1 etc development times

 The main purpose of this code is to help plot and calculate film and paper [sensitometric](https://en.wikipedia.org/wiki/Sensitometry) characteristic (HD) curves.
 This code will also interpret the curves